 Accurate diagnosis coding is essential when providing wound care.
 This can include primary, secondary, and sometimes even tertiary diagnoses.
 When a comorbid condition contributes to the care of a wound care patient, it may be appropriate to list the ICD-10 code representing that comorbid condition on the claim form.
-There are major changes this year to ICD-10 codes representing two diagnoses that may present as comorbid conditions of a chronic wounds, eosinophilia and chronic kidney disease.
+There are major changes this year to ICD-10 codes representing two diagnoses that may present as comorbid conditions of chronic wounds, eosinophilia, and chronic kidney disease.

 Eosinophilia Code Change

-The diagnosis of eosinophilia used to be represented by ICD-10 code, D72.1.
+The diagnosis of eosinophilia used to be represented by the ICD-10 code, D72.1.
 However, this is no longer a complete or valid code and should not be used again.
 D72.1 is now a code stem and requires additional characters to complete the code.
 In some instances, a 5th, and potentially a 6th character, is required to complete the code.
 The new, complete eosinophilia code options are:

 D72.10 Eosinophilia, unspecified

 D72.111 Lymphocytic Variant Hypereosinophilic Syndrome [LHES]

 D72.119 Hypereosinophilic syndrome [HES], unspecified

 D72.12 Drug rash with eosinophilia and systemic symptoms syndrome